xu-chris/fimi-Documentation/docs/application/ui/ui.md

 ### Situation description
 - Trainee might be readying themselve for the training
 - Trainee might need an indeterminate time to be ready to start the exercise
+- Trainee is facing the mirror / display
 - Trainee might not have made the exercise before
+- Trainee might not have used fimi before and does not know about how to interact

 ### Problem statement
 #### Information